You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 • Long-term travelers (like me) from non-European countries (Canada in my case)

-Firstly, this inconvenience doesn’t affect anyone who unfortunately travels very little: there are now more countries that count towards the total number of visa-free days allowed in Europe.
+The 1st drawback doesn’t affect anyone who unfortunately travels very little: there are now more countries that count towards the total number of visa-free days allowed in Europe.

 Indeed, Canadians now have even fewer options for countries in Europe to leave the Schengen Area (I list them below, along with those close to Europe).
 This was already a major issue for digital nomads who love Europe.